 Are you a marketing or public relations professional seeking to get a leg up on the competition?
 Sure, it’s very easy to “anonymously” post fake reviews slashing a competing brand, but is it really worth it?
-If you’re on the fence, consider these ten tips on online review legalities straight from Internet Lawyers themselves.
+If you’re on the fence, consider these ten tips on online review legalities straight from Internet lawyers themselves.

-#1: Are Fake Reviews Legal?
+#1: Are Fake Reviews Illegal?

 Here’s what the Federal Trade Commission, the United States government regulation of unfair business practices, has to say about them: